 How to Go to Toledo

 Here's Toledo on the map.
-It is so close to Madrid that once you are in Spain's capital city there are several day trips to Toledo on offer.
-You can take one of these or you can go to the Madrid train station and get a ticket to Toledo.
+It is so close to Madrid that once you are in Spain's capital city, there are several day trips to Toledo.
+You can take one of these or go to the Madrid train station and get a ticket to Toledo.

 Toledo, Spain Map